en

 This dark apocalyptic Anime showcases an uninhabited and ravaged Japan where only children under the age of 13 survived a virus.

-One of these devastated locations is, actually, Nagoya’s city center, Sakae.
-How was the Japan our protagonists have to endure in the series when adults lived and vampires stayed hidden?
+In fact, one of these devastated locations is Sakae, Nagoya’s city center.
+What was Japan like for our protagonists in the series, when adults went about their lives and vampires remained hidden?

 Owari no Seraph